 Previously, Simon was chairman of the University of Sussex governing Council.
 He is currently on the Boards of Brighton Dome and Festival, Housing and Care 21 and of POWERful Women and is a Trustee of The Museum of London.

 Simon was also a co-founder of one of the most successful lobby and campaign groups in recent times, the lesbian and gay equality organisation Stonewall.
 He is now a co-founder of the Kaleidoscope Trust, supporting LGBTI activists abroad.

 Simon is a broadcaster, writer and pundit.
 He was awarded the OBE in the New Years Honours list 2013 for services to Higher Education.
 And he was made an Honorary Doctor of the University of Sussex for services to diversity and human rights in 2013.

-Francis Gugen is the Non-Executive Chairman of Igas Energy PLC.
+Francis Gugen is the Chairman of the ICAEW.
 Francis has over 40 years’ oil and gas industry experience and is on the Board of Directors at SBM Offshore NV and Smart Matrix Ltd.